geojupyter/geojupyter.org/blog/20250129-announcing-geojupyter-hackathons/index.md

 In the final moments, we'll ask if anyone needs help or has exciting progress to share.

-## ...?
+## :bow: Thank you!

-More.

-Thank you!
-We hope to see you there!
+We hope to see you and learn from you!